UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 Audited by Bramah Systems.

 An inclusion of a single market makes that price subject to manipulation, this is something that must be considered by UMA governance.  $UMA holders should evaluate the ongoing cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
-UMA holders should take note of this collateral nature as liquidity, if the collateral changes, or if added robustness(Eg. via TWAPs) are necessary to prevent market manipulation
+UMA holders should take note of this collateral nature as liquidity, if the collateral changes, or if added robustness(e.g., via TWAPs) are necessary to prevent market manipulation
 **APWINE**:https://discourse.umaproject.org/u/Hagz48

 # SNOW